itmayziii/gatsby-plugin-no-javascript/README.md

 ## Available options (if any)

-`exclude`: `string` - Will be used as a regular expression to test whether or not a Gatsby javascript file should be excluded by this plugin.
+`exclude`: `string (optional)` - Will be used as a regular expression to test whether or not a Gatsby javascript file should be excluded by this plugin.
 The default behavior is that all Gatsby javascript files are removed by this plugin, so this option gives you a chance to "exclude them from being excluded :sweat_smile:".
 A use case for this option is to not remove the webpack-runtime.js file that Gatsby ships by default in case you have other javascript that relies on that runtime.